-It is essential to have a bank, building society or post office account to help you manage your finances successfully while you are a student.
-If you are a UK student, you will receive your student funding directly into your bank account.
+It is essential to have a bank, building society or post office account to help you manage your finances while you are a student.
+If you an eligible UK student you will receive your student finance instalments straight into your bank account.

 Choosing a bank account

 There’s a wide range of accounts of offer, with various incentives and overdraft limits.
 Make sure you choose one without a monthly charge, and don’t be taken in by the freebies if it’s not something that you will actually use.
 A student bank account overdraft is a great buffer when money is tight, but make sure you pay it back.